2 new restaurant chains opening in Charleston market; Chick-fil-A set for makeover

 A new nail salon is now open in a new two-story building on upper King Street in Charleston.

-Pro Nails can be found in 1,000 square feet at 724 King St. The building includes a 1,000-square-foot ground-floor space yet to be leased and two apartments on the second floor, according to Christopher Best with Coldwell Banker Real Estate.
+Pro Nails can be found in 1,000 square feet at 724 King.
+The building includes a 1,000-square-foot ground-floor space yet to be leased and two apartments on the second floor, according to Christopher Best with Coldwell Banker Real Estate.